show / hide sidebar

 use the appropriate program to charge Li-Po batteries.
 You can choose the right

-program by taking into account the number of cells that make up the main
+program by taking into account the number of cells that make up the mainbattery and the corresponding voltage indicated on thebattery label.

 6. Always